legobuff/workshop-pe/exercises/part02-ucp-service-swarm.md

 Click `Create` and `Done`

-5. Again your Wordpress should be available as in the previouse step
+5. Again your Wordpress should be available as in the previous step

 ## Part 8 - Scale your WORDPRESS container